mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 An application is expected to adapt the media bitrate to the observed available bandwidth by setting the media encoder to the `target_bitrate` that is computed by the congestion controller.
 Thus, the media encoder needs to offer a way to update its bitrate accordingly.
-An implementation can either expose the most recent `target_bitrate` produced by the congestion controller, or directly take a callback to update the encoder bitrate which is called whenever the congestion controller updates its `target_bitrate`.
+A RTP over QUIC implementation can either expose the most recent `target_bitrate` produced by the congestion controller to the application, or accept a callback from the application, which updates the encoder bitrate whenever the congestion controller updates the `target_bitrate`.

 # Packet Format {#packet-format}

-All packets MUST be sent as datagrams with the following format:
+All RTP packets MUST be sent in QUIC datagram frames with the following format:

 ~~~
 Datagram Payload {